What Are Warrants in Growth Capital Deals?

 A final consideration is that warrants dilute existing stock.
 Should the lender exercise the warrant, your company would provide them with new stock rather than existing stock.
 Whereas your shares would lower in value, the investor’s shares protected by the warrant terms have the same value as when the warrant was issued.

-Long-Term Incentive…or Long-Term Risk?
+Are Warrants a Long-Term Incentive or Long-Term Risk?

 Warrants are a useful mechanism for convincing and rewarding a lender to invest in your SaaS business.
 But remember, they’re effectively turning a non-VC investment into something very similar.
 It’s up to you if you’re willing to take the risk.
 At River SaaS Capital, we don’t take warrants for our loans — ever.
 Many other venture debt lenders do.
 That’s why you owe it to your business and employees (some of whom may be shareholders) to explore your options.